dablockdao/polkadot-ecosystem/dot-hub/src/content/docs/tools/development/subquery.md

 4. **Decentralized RPC Endpoints**: These endpoints are optimized for performance and scalability, providing faster and cheaper RPCs that boost the capabilities of web3 projects.

 ## Building with SubQuery
-### SubQuery Data Indexer
+1. SubQuery Data Indexer
 The SubQuery Data Indexer simplifies dApp development by providing easy-to-build, test, deploy, and run capabilities.
 It enables developers to:
         - **Build Custom APIs**: Tailor data queries to the specific needs of your dApp.
         - **Enhance User Experience**: Deliver richer, faster data to create more intuitive and immersive experiences.
         - **Scale Efficiently**: Handle large volumes of data and requests without compromising performance.

-### Decentralized RPC Endpoints
+2. Decentralized RPC Endpoints
 SubQuery’s decentralized RPC endpoints are designed to supercharge dApps by offering:
         - **High Performance**: Optimized endpoints ensure quick data retrieval and processing.
         - **Cost Efficiency**: Reduced costs compared to traditional centralized RPC solutions.
         - **Global Decentralization**: A robust, distributed network enhances reliability and availability.

 ## Rewards and Incentives in the SubQuery Network
-### Reward Sources
-SubQuery employs a dual reward structure to incentivize Node Operators:
+sSubQuery employs a dual reward structure to incentivize Node Operators:
 1. **Productive Work Rewards**: Node Operators earn rewards by serving requests in valid service agreements or flex plans.
 This ensures that active participation and performance are duly rewarded.
 2. **Network Inflation Rewards**: These rewards are allocated to Indexers for successfully running projects and serving requests.
 They help bootstrap the network during its early stages by providing additional incentives.